 Additional loan funds are available to a student whose parent(s)’ PLUS loan is denied by the federal lender.

 The Family Educational Rights and Privacy Act (FERPA) is a congressional act that was established to provide rights to students and their families with regard to access and privacy of academic records.

 FERPA guarantees students at the postsecondary level the right to inspect and view their academic records.
 It also prohibits UMKC from releasing information from a student’s record to any third party unless the student authorizes the release.
 However, the regulations which may be found in 34 CFR Part 99, outline several exceptions to the general rules stated above.
 For details on the UMKC implementation of FERPA, please refer to the Registration and Records Office Student FERPA Information page.

-A student can authorize other people (parents, spouses, etc.) to access their financial aid information by using the Additional Authorized Access page in Pathway.
+A student can authorize a third party (parents, spouses, etc.) to access their electronic financial aid information by using the Additional Authorized Access page in Pathway.
 For more information see the Registration and Records page on Additional Authorized Access (AAA).